Skip to content

 Bad credit can make borrowing cash to buy a car more difficult – but it’s not impossible.
 If you’re not eligible for a personal loan due to a poor credit score, you could look at hire purchase (HP) instead.
 With HP, the car still belongs to the lender until you finish making payments.
 This makes people with bad credit less risky for finance providers, so you could get a deal for the wheels of your dreams.

-Compare car finance for bad credit with MoneySuperMarket and Zuto
+Compare car finance with MoneySuperMarket and our partner Motiv

-Let us know a few details about your finances and what you’re looking for
+Just tell us a little about you, your finances and what you’re looking for

 Trusted Service Awards Winners